pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 # How to be close to DriverKit

-## Doubt macOS before you suspect a problem caused by your code
+## Doubt macOS before you suspect a problem is caused by your code

 -   Restart macOS before investigating your issue.
     Replacing extension from OSSystemExtensionManager.submit does not restart your drivekit userspace process.
     The most reliable way to restart your userspace process is reboot.
 -   Execute `systemextensionsctl reset` before investigating your issue.
-    The reset command requires disabling SIP, however it solves various problem.
+    The reset command requires disabling SIP, however it solves various problems.

 ## Errors